What is data backup?

 Data is the bread and butter of modern business processes.
 Accessing client data from anywhere, anytime, relates to higher customer satisfaction.
 The latter, in turn, translates to a more loyal customer base and a better brand image.

 Efficient data management puts your company ahead of the competition and ensures you stay at the top of your game in the long run.

 Modern compliance legislation invokes a legal need to store data accordingly.
 Failure to follow the guidelines may result in fines or legal ramifications.

 A comprehensive data backup solution can cover all compliance aspects, enabling easy tracking for auditing purposes.

 The 3-2-1 backup strategy

-To ensure your data is safe — no matter what happens — you must follow this strategy, which stipulates that you store your data in three places, on two types of storage, with one copy stored off-site.
-Great examples of the 3-2-1 strategy are disk-to-disk-to-tape (D2D2T) and disk-to-disk-to-cloud (D2D2C) solutions.
-With these, you back up your data to your central network storage and then copy that same backup to tape or off-site cloud storage.
+To ensure your data is safe — no matter what happens — you must follow the 3-2-1 backup strategy.
+It stipulates that you store your data in three places, on two types of storage, with one copy stored off-site, preferably in cloud backup.

-Only then can you be sure that your company can continue to safely operate, even when unforeseen events occur.
+Only then can you be sure that your company can continue to operate safely, even when unforeseen events occur.

 Acronis is a Swiss company, founded in Singapore.
 Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
 Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 18,000 service providers to protect over 750,000 businesses.